Hasbro soars thanks to Frozen and Disney Princess toy sales

 When Mattel reported lousy results for the holidays a few weeks ago, investors concluded that rival Hasbro probably had a terrible fourth quarter too.
 But they were wrong.
 They forgot that Hasbro has something Mattel no longer has -- some Disney magic.

-Hasbro (HAS) stock surged 15% Monday after it reported earnings and sales for the fourth quarter that easily topped forecasts.
+Hasbro (HAS) stock surged 15% Monday to an all-time high after it reported earnings and sales for the fourth quarter that easily topped forecasts.
 That made the stock easily the best performer in the S&P 500.

 And sales of toys for girls -- led by the Disney Princess and Frozen franchises -- led the way with a 52% jump from a year ago.